1st Grade Curriculum

-- Students become capable of writing original stories by listening to classical children’s literature and using it to model story elements and structure.
+- Students become capable of writing original stories by listening to classic children’s literature and using it to model story elements and structure.

 The goal of first grade library class is to introduce the students to good stories and literature.
-The books chosen for story-time are mostly classics and/or Caldecott winners, with a focus on fairy tales and fables.
+The books chosen for story time are mostly classics and/or Caldecott winners, with a focus on fairy tales and fables.
 The students learn to appreciate the elements of the story and the different art media.
-First grade students are permitted to check out three books at a time.
+First grade students are permitted to check out three books at a time and are taught how to take care of them and return them on time.
 They learn proper library behavior and terminology.
 They learn the difference between fiction and nonfiction and how they are arranged differently on the library shelves.

 Curriculum: Math in Focus: Singapore Math

 Within a framework of progressively concrete, pictorial, and abstract representations, this curriculum emphasizes strategies in problem solving that are central to all mathematical study.
-First graders enjoy finding strategies for solving math problems that best suit their individual learning style and skill level.
+First graders enjoy finding strategies for solving math problems that best suit their individual learning styles and skill levels.
 They build models, play related small-group games, and participate in engaging activities that enhance each concept.